-With summer having been and gone for this year, it’s now that you might start to notice that the front of your car is covered in bug splats.
+With summer has been and gone by this year, it’s now that you might start to notice that the front of your car is covered in bug splats.
 Apart from looking grisly, if you leave dead bugs on your car for a long period of time, they can prove to be very difficult to remove and in some instances can even damage the paintwork.
 Unfortunately, removing bug splats from your car does require a little more than a quick wash, so the key is to remove them as quickly as you can.

 However, if you find that you’ve left it too long, then here’s how you can clean up the mess:

 With several different types of bug removers out there, there’s certainly not a shortage of products.
 From sprays and wipes to aerosols and cleaning paste, whichever one you choose should do the trick as opposed to just using water and soap.

 The key to choosing and using any cleaning product is to read the label first so that you know how to use it.
 Here are just some of the specialist products that you could use: